Sensor Data Reporting

 Internal Sensors Self-Test

-The results of the self-test are stored in three registers, which can be accessed at any time through the same communication channels.
+The self-test results are stored in three registers and can be read at any time through the communication interface.
+The reported values are:

-Fail/Pass Status: A value of 1 indicates the test failed, while 0 indicates a pass condition
+- Pass/Fail Status: A value of 1 indicates the test passed, while 0 indicates a fail condition

-Minimum Field Difference: The smallest change in the magnetic field detected by any of the sensors.
+- Minimum Field Difference: The smallest magnetic field change measured during the self-test, reported in microtesla

-Maximum Field Difference: The largest change in the magnetic field detected by any of the sensors.
+- Maximum Field Difference: The largest magnetic field change measured during the self-test, reported in microtesla

-If the test fails, the specific type of fault can be determined, although the test does not specify which of the 32 internal sensor ICs failed.
+If the test fails, the result does not indicate which internal sensing element failed.